robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-2-mentor-materials.md

 #### Focused development area

 - Teacher carefully frames to pupils what exit tasks are and what their purpose is so that pupils know they are low stakes and support their learning.
-- Teacher plans the content of the exit task so that it efficiently checks pupils' understanding of the key knowledge and skills from the lesson, specifically assessing for misconceptions and gaps in understanding.
+- Teacher plans the content of the exit task so that it efficiently checks pupils’ understanding of the key knowledge and skills from the lesson, specifically assessing for misconceptions and gaps in understanding.
 - Teacher plans how to address information from the exit tasks in the following lesson.

 ### Observe